Questions? Contact us at rlach @ operationnehemiahil.org or 708.612.9139.

 Mrs. Z (homeowner) on Operation Nehemiah's Service to Her Family

 I want to give you thanks for fixing my house.
 If it would not have been for you guys, my kids would still be cold.
 God bless you always.
 Also, I hope God blesses you with work and health.
 I do not have enough words to tell you how much you guys have done.
 Thanks to you my son does not get pneumonia as often as he used to, due to the wind that would have been getting in our house through the old door and old windows.
 (He and his brother) are very thankful to God because he put you in their way.
 I appreciate you with all my heart for what you did for my kids.
 You will always be in my thoughts and prayers.
 Sincerely, Mrs. Z.

-On Saturdays we are usually working on a project in the Chicago Southland.
+Most Saturdays we are working on a project in the Chicago Southland.
 Our service radius covers Kankakee to Joliet to Romeoville east to the state line.